ekaterinailin/flares-in-clusters-with-k2-ii/README.md

 - relevant ancillary and raw data
 - plots that are included in Ilin+2019 (in prep.)

+NOTE: Some folders do not yet exist but will be added soon.

 Questions, remarks, ideas for improvement?
 Open an issue in this repository or send an email to [Ekaterina Ilin](eilin@aip.de).